mschneider/solana-improvement-documents/proposals/0016-simd-application-fees.md

 Special cases:

-- If the payer does not have enough balance, the transaction is not scheduled and fails with an error `InsufficientFunds`.
+1. If the payer does not have enough balance, the transaction is not scheduled and fails with an error `InsufficientFunds`.
 Consider this case the same as if the payer does not have enough funds to pay the base fees.
-- If the payer did not include this instruction in the transaction that write-locks accounts with application fees, then the transaction fails with an error `ApplicationFeesNotPaid`. the payer will pay just `other fees`.
+2. If the payer did not include this instruction in the transaction that write-locks accounts with application fees, then the transaction fails with an error `ApplicationFeesNotPaid`. the payer will pay just `other fees`.
 The failure is before the execution of the transaction.
-- If the payer underpays the application fees, it will be handled the same as if application fees were not paid.
+3. If the payer underpays the application fees, it will be handled the same as case 2.
-- If the payer overpays the application fees, then the transaction will be executed and the payer will be reimbursed the overpaid amount.
+4. If the payer overpays the application fees, then the transaction will be executed and the payer will be reimbursed the overpaid amount.

 This instruction cannot be CPI'ed into.